mudrasone/dotfiles/README.md

 ### Notes

-To get `solarized` colors working properly it's necessary to install a modified version of `tmux` with 24-bit color support.
+To get `tmux` working properly with 24-bit color support, the following patched libary is needed: `choppsv1/term24`.

 ```
 brew tap choppsv1/term24
 brew install choppsv1/term24/tmux
 ```

+* Prefix is ^a
 * See .tmux.conf for full configuration details
-* Prefix is ^a

 ## Neovim